 Course Placement Request Form

 After you have registered for the Science and Society course, please check your Degree Audit Report (DARS).
 If the course is not in the requirement, please fill out and submit the Course Placement Request Form.
 Allow five to 10 business days for your request to be processed.

 - Understand the reciprocal relationship between science and societies (local, regional, national and/or global).

 - Develop a critical understanding of the scientific principles underlying some of the major topical scientific issues in the public domain.

 - Demonstrate the ability to formulate, communicate and defend well-informed views of their own concerning the issues studied.

 Course Proposals - Faculty Only

-Faculty who wish to propose additional courses for this list will need to download the Science and Society Proposal form, and submit these documents to Jenny Smith.
+Faculty who wish to propose additional courses for this list will need to download the Science and Society Proposal form.
+All course syllabi should be developed according to the CLAS Syllabi Guidelines.
+Please submit these documents to Jenny Smith.
 Proposals will be reviewed by the Curriculum Committee.